redsanket/spark/external/hue/guide/ui/index.rst

 The **Hive Editor** has the following components for writing, executing, and saving queries, viewing the results, logs, and even charts.
+You can create Hive databases, tables and partitions, load data, create, run, and manage queries, and download the results in a Microsoft Office Excel worksheet file or a comma-separated values file.

 - **Query Editor**
 - **My Queries**